truekas/PencilSharpener/README.md

 After the recovery process is complete, choose to boot into ChromeOS.
 Then switch to the VT2 console on the sign-in screen by pressing `ctrl + alt + f2`.

 If you are prompted to login on the console, try to login as `chronos` with no password, and elevate to root by using `sudo -i`.
 If that does not work, you can also try logging in as `root` and then using `test0000` as your password.
-After you have access to the shell, run the following commands.
+After you have access to the shell, run the following commands:
 ```
 tpm_manager_client take_ownership
 cryptohome --action=remove_firmware_management_parameters